RichardFreedman/Encoding_Music/01_Tutorials/02_Anaconda_VS_Code_Jupyter.md

 It is also possible to use a *local* copy of VS Code but invoke the code *from the remote Encoding Music server*.
 In this way you will not need to install the libraries, and you will still be able to use all the current features for our work.

-Here is how to do this:
+In development!  more to come!